bresleveloper/ng6Tutorials/README.md

 3. nested components - do 3 lvls, do all events, show image, ng-content + select, do ppt 5 [life cycle](https://i.stack.imgur.com/yzaYJ.png) [advanced ng-conttent](https://blog.angular-university.io/angular-ng-content/)
-4. directives - 3 types, ppt 6, do it all with HW [6.2.3 bind color property]
+4. directives - 3 types, ppt 6, do it all with HW [6.2.3 bind color property]  ==>> was given as HW

+# lession 5 - ppt 6-9 - directives, pipes, @Input/Output, services

+1. directives -> do HW, HoverDirective
-5. ppt 7 - pipes, do it all with HW
+2. ppt 7 - pipes, talk, do it all with HW

-# lession 5 - ppt 8 - @Input/Output, do comps, HW
+3. ppt 8 - @Input/Output, do nested again comps, HW
+4. ppt 9 - services, show lession 2 again with the services
+5. ppt 9.3 - Promise, show comp, HW

-ppt 8 - @Input/Output, do comps, HW
+6. Observalbes - do autocomplete, do ppt, HW

-# lession 6 - ppt 9 - services, do comps, HW
+# lession 6 - ppt 10 - routing, do comps, HW, how web/url works, LEARN AND MAKE LIFECYCLE

 ppt 9 - services, do comps, HW